 Rosen applied for funding to the Advanced Research Projects Agency (the government entity now known as the Defense Advanced Research Projects Agency, or DARPA), which grants funds for the development of emerging technologies.
 It took Rosen two years to get the funding.
-And it took six more years, until 1972, before engineers at Stanford’s AI Center finished building Shakey [above].
+And it took six more years, until 1972, before engineers at Stanford Research Institute’s AI Center finished building Shakey [above].
 It was the first mobile robot programmed to “think” through its actions, such as navigating its way from room to room.
-Unlike other robots at the time, which had to be programmed on how to complete each step of a complex task, Shakey could analyze complex commands, break them down, and act accordingly.

 The robot was recognized this month with an IEEE Milestone.
 Administered by the IEEE History Center and supported by donors, the Milestone program recognizes outstanding technical developments around the world.